jeffkelm/synopsis-homework/README.md

 4) Uses JUnit 4.12 for unit tests.
 5) Uses Maven 3 for running the build.
 6) Uses utilities from the Apache Commons libraries (NumUtils/MathUtils/StringUtils).
+7) The result of the expression is displayed via the log (INFO level).
+Logs are captured both in the console and in expressionEvaluation.log.

 This GitHub project includes: